-it's hard to sometimes think of diamonds in their rough form, such as when they first arrive at the sorting centers from the diamond mines.
-However, diamonds aren't what they appear to be at the jewellery store.
-They've an origin and a unique process of being developed, whether by nature or in a lab-created atmosphere.
+It is hard to sometimes think of diamonds in their rough form, such as when they first arrive at the sorting centers from the diamond mines.
+However, diamonds are not what they appear to be at the jewelry store.
+They have an origin and a unique process of being developed, whether by nature or in a lab-created atmosphere.
 The following will describe the process of formation such as how and where they form.

 How Do Diamonds Form?

 The creation of the diamond is a remarkable thing to consider.
-The main element of which they're made, carbon, is formed by high pressure and high temperature beneath the surface of the earth.
+The main element of which they are made, carbon, is formed by high pressure and high temperature beneath the surface of the earth.
 The combination of these two factors turn the carbon into the diamond gemstone.
 There are two ways to create diamonds, either naturally or via synthetic means.
-The high pressure high temperature technique is one which can be mimicked in a lab setting, theby creating what's known as the synthetic diamond.
+The high pressure high temperature technique is one which can be mimicked in a lab setting, theby creating what is known as the synthetic diamond.

 Where Do Diamonds Form?

-In order for a diamond to naturally form, it's to be at great depths, even hundreds of miles into the earth.
+In order for a diamond to naturally form, it has to be at great depths, even hundreds of miles into the earth.
 These diamonds come from two types of deposits which include primary and secondary ones.
-Primary deposits are kimberlite.
-Volcanic rock, which is transported to the surface of the earth by magma.
+Primary deposits are kimberlite, or volcanic rock, which is transported to the surface of the earth by magma.
 As for secondary deposits, these were taken about by erosion of the primary deposits and consist of diamonds which have broken away from the initial primary deposits.
 There are quite a few countries where diamond mines are actively producing diamonds and some of these include South Africa, Australia, Namibia, Canada, Tanzania, Russia and Botswana.

 How Common is the Production of Diamonds?